By using our site, you acknowledge that you have read and understand our Cookie Policy, Privacy Policy, and More about Our Blog.

 Download MP4 Samples

-To download the center, zoomed-in, 2K section of the 4K sample, click here.
+To download the center, zoomed-in, 2K section of the 4K sample (w/ h.264 encoding), click here.
 It is 303 MB, so it will take some time to download.
-To download the full-size, 4K sample clip, click here.
+To download the full-size, 4K sample clip (w/ h.264 encoding), click here.
 (Again, this is a 611 MB file)

 These sample clips have been encoded using the new "High Efficiency Video Codec" aka H.265 codec.
 Some older players might not be able to play back this type of mp4.